jyotirmoydotdev/openfy/README.md

 ## Authentication

-- User authentication is implemented using JWT tokens.
+- Customer authentication is implemented using JWT tokens.
 - To authenticate, include the JWT token in the "Authorization" header using the "Bearer" scheme.

 ## Preview